 The price of funerals has increased significantly over the years, according to the National Funeral Directors Association.
-Today, the average cost of a funeral is $8,000 to $10,000.
-These costs may vary depending on which type of preparation you prefer.
-For an adult funeral with a viewing and burial, you can expect to pay more than $7,000.
-If you choose cremation, the cost will be more than $6,000.
+For 2021, the average cost of a funeral with cremation is around $6,971.1 These costs may vary depending on which type of preparation you prefer.
+For an adult funeral with a viewing and burial, you can expect to pay more than $7,800.1

-In fact, more Americans are choosing cremation over a traditional casket burial—exactly 41 percent of Americans had by 2010, according to the PBS film Homegoings.
-About one-third of those surveyed said cost was an influential factor in their decision.
-Affordability is an important consideration when planning for final expenses.
-However, if you plan ahead and compare your available options, you can still make the best choice for yourself or a loved one.
+In fact, more Americans are choosing cremation over a traditional casket burial—the 2021 cremation rate was projected to be 57.5%.1 If you plan ahead and compare your available options, you can still make the right choice for yourself or a loved one.